mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 **Same person:** Independent of these things?
 Independent of toe hitting rock?

 **Katagiri:** Oh, *independent*.
-You mean is the mind independent.
+You mean [is the] mind independent.
 Yes, actually... mind is independent from that total dynamic working.
 Yes. *[There is some laughter.]* Because the original nature of the mind is already there.
 Original nature of the mind is what?
 Not-mind.
 No mind.
 It’s just conditioned origination, conditioned co-production.
 Function.
 That’s all.

 **Same person:** But anyway, mind exists before these things are happening.

 **Katagiri:** Yes.
-Original face of the mind is exactly the same as being.
-Just like the rock, and toes, and trees, birds, many things.
+Original face of the mind is exactly the same as a being.
+Just like a rock, and toes, and trees, birds, many things.
 Same.
 That’s why we call them [dharmas](glossary#dharma).
-Everything is called dharmas.
+Everything is called dharma.
 So mind – unwholesome mind or wholesome mind, whatever kind – all are dharmas.
 Completely the same.

 **Same person:** Can we speak about mind apart from dharmas?

 **Katagiri:** No, we cannot.

-**Same person:** We can’t talk about *[unintelligible]*?
+**Same person:** We can’t talk about one *[unintelligible]*?

 **Katagiri:** If you want to talk about the mind, you have to talk about the mind as a dharma.
 Because [the mind] is a dharma which exists in the dualistic world, and also which exists in the truth as the original nature of the mind.
 At that time, no mind.
 In the context of the truth, there is no idea of the mind.

-That’s why *Prajnaparamita* says “no mind”: “no eyes, no ears, [etc.].”
+That’s why *Prajnaparamita* says “no mind”: “no eyes, no ears, [et cetera].”
 But how can we know no-mind?
 That’s why Dogen Zenji says, in the \[[*Shobogenzo*](topics#shobogenzo)] chapter [on the *Prajnaparamita Sutra*](topics#prajnaparamita) he said there is mind, there is eyes, nose, ears, et cetera.
 That means, *use* eye, ear, nose, mind, and body perfectly, accommodating to zazen as it is.
 At that time, the mind, nose and eyes become one with zazen.
-So, no eyes, no mind, no mouth.
+So – no eyes, no mind, no mouth.

-That is the meaning of no mind. *No mind* doesn’t mean to destroy.
+That is the meaning of no mind. *No mind* doesn’t mean [to] destroy.
 [It means] *using* your mind perfectly.
 How?
 Fitting into a single object: zazen.
 At that time, there is no mind.

 #### 1:20:44